Dive planning: Surface supplied diving

 Breathing gases may be supplied from the surface through a diver's umbilical, or airline hose, which provides breathing gas, communications and a safety line, with options for a hot water hose for heating, a video cable and gas reclaim line.
 The diver's breathing gas supply is significantly more secure than for scuba; communications are simplified and the divers position is either known or can be traced reliably by following the umbilical.
 Several major risks are thereby mitigated, but the system also has serious disadvantages in some applications, as diver mobility is constrained by the length of the umbilical, and it may snag on obstructions.

 Surface-oriented, or bounce diving, is how commercial divers refer to diving operations where the diver starts and finishes the diving operation at atmospheric pressure.
 The alternative, while retaining surface supply, is saturation diving.
 For bounce dives, the diver may be deployed directly, often from a diving support vessel or indirectly via a diving bell.
-Decompression procedures include in-water decompression or surface decompression in a deck chamber.
-Small closed bell systems which include a two-man bell, a launch and recovery frame and a chamber for decompression after transfer under pressure (TUP) are reasonably mobile, and suited to deep bounce dives.
+Decompression can be by in-water decompression or surface decompression in a deck decompression chamber.
+Small closed bell systems which include a two-man bell, a launch and recovery frame and a deck chamber for decompression after transfer under pressure (TUP) are reasonably mobile, and suited to deep bounce dives.